usmanf07/shopping-app/README.md

 - Add products to the cart.
 - Review the cart before placing an order.
 - Choose preferred payment methods.
+- Get an Email confirmation of your order

 ### 3. Reviews
 - Read reviews from other customers.